 Source: San Diego County Medical Examiner Report

-In San Diego County, there were 39 motorcyclist deaths and 989 reported injuries to motorcyclists in 2009, according to the CHP report.
+In California, there were 598 pedestrians killed and 12,418 injured in 2009, according to the CHP traffic report.

 The Seegmiller Law Firm can be reached at 1-855-ASK–WEST.
 For over 30 years, the firm has been a staunch advocate for victims’ rights and has fought for clients involved in personal injury and wrongful death cases, including premises liability, product liability, auto accidents, dog bites, nursing home negligence, medical malpractice, at-work injuries and more.
 The firm has offices in Irvine, Riverside, Los Angeles and San Bernardino, California, and Las Vegas, Nevada.